Our proposed merger with Australian Mutual Bank

 Will this affect Teachers Mutual Bank Limited B Corporation commitment?

-Both Teachers Mutual Bank Limited and Australian Mutual Bank Ltd currently have B Corporation Certification.
-The Merged Bank will retain this commitment.
+Both Teachers Mutual Bank Limited and Australian Mutual Bank currently have B Corp Certification.
+The Merged Bank will retain the commitment to B Corp Certification.

 What is the impact of the proposed merger on employees?